Databand raises $14.5M led by Accel for its data pipeline observability tools – TechCrunch

 Accel partner Seth Pierrepont said that Databand came to the VC’s attention in perhaps the best way it could: Accel needed a solution like it for its own internal work.

 “Data pipeline observability is a challenge that our internal data team at Accel was struggling with.
 Even at our relatively small scale, we were having issues with the reliability of our data outputs on a weekly basis, and our team found Databand as a solution,” he said.
-“As companies in all industries seek to become more data driven, Databand delivers an essential product that ensures the reliable delivery of high quality data for businesses.
+“As companies in all industries seek to become more data driven, Databand delivers an essential product that ensures the reliable delivery of high-quality data for businesses.
 Josh, Victor and Evgeny have a wealth of experience in this area, and we’ve been impressed with their thoughtful and open approach to helping data engineers better manage their data pipelines with Databand.”

-The company is also used by data teams from both large Fortune 500 enterprises to smaller startups.
+The company is also used by data teams from large Fortune 500 enterprises to smaller startups.